fpotmesil/Public-Key-Pinning/README.md

 Application Ecosystem:
 - client/server architecture.
 Expected to have several clients connected to one single server.
+- not a hard rule, it would be trivial to implement n:n connectivity and pinned cert checking.
 - two way TLS certificate negotiation in place so client and server are both authenticated.
-- Client and server certificates use X.509v3 extensions keyUsage, extendedKeyUsage, and nsCertType
+- specfic pinned certificate sets for clients and server(s).

 More environment notes:
 big snappy linux server is the Root and Intermediate CA: snapperhead.loesshillsfarms.org